 Kamilaroi woman and astrophysics Masters student Karlie Noon is researching the ways in which Aboriginal and Torres Strait Islander people observed Moon haloes to predict weather.

 The Planets in Aboriginal and Torres Strait Islander Traditions

 Kirsten Banks (UNSW) and Dr Duane Hamacher (Monash/University of Melbourne)

 Kirsten Banks, a Wiradjuri woman, is working on a research project with Dr Duane Hamacher to explore the myriad ways Aboriginal and Torres Strait Islander people observed the planets, their motions, and dynamics and what role these objects play in traditional cultures.

 The Astronomical Traditions of the Murruwarri People

-Krystal De Napoli (Monash), William Stevens (Sydney Observatory) and Dr Duane Hamacher (Monash)
+Krystal De Napoli (Monash), William Stevens (Sydney Observatory) and Dr Duane Hamacher (University of Melbourne)

 Krystal De Napoli (a Kamilaroi woman studying an astrophysics degree at Monash University) and William Stevens (a Murruwarri man) are working with Dr Duane Hamacher to conduct an archival study of Murruwarri astronomical knowledge and traditions form northern New South Wales.
 This is primarily drawn form the original journals, field notes, and collections of Janet Mathews, a descendent of ethnographer R. H. Mathews.